emuise/code-structProdSem/scripts/manuscript/manuscript.md

 [@hermosilla2022].
 We restricted our sample to the four treed land cover
 classes: broadleaf, coniferous, mixed wood, and wetland-treed.

-#### Forest Structure

-The forest structural attributes (canopy height, canopy cover, structural complexity \[coefficient of variation of height returns\], basal area, aboveground biomass, and gross stem volume) were derived from the 30-m spatial resolution dataset generated by Matasci et al.
-[@matasci2018; @matasci2018b].
-In brief, the method extends structural attributes derived from a set of lidar acquisitions and field plots across Canada.
-These data were generated for the treed pixels of Canada using the BAP Landsat surface reflectance composite and auxiliary data (i.e., topography, geography) using a k-Nearest Neighbour imputation [@matasci2018; @matasci2018b].
-Accuracy metrics for imputed forest structural attributes range from an RMSE of 24.5% (structural complexity) to 82.3% (gross stem volume) and *R^2^* ranging from 0.125 (structural complexity) to 0.712 (gross stem volume) [@matasci2018;
-@matasci2018b].

-### Dynamic Habitat Indices

-The DHIs were calculated following Razenkova et al.
-@razenkovaMediumresolutionDynamicHabitatInPress for the terrestrial area of BC.
-In brief, we used Google Earth Engine [@gorelick2017] to obtain valid Landsat pixels for the study area across a ten-year time span, centered on 2015 (2011-2020), filtering out pixels containing shadows, clouds, and cloud shadows using the QA band derived from the fmask algorithm [@zhu2012], and then calculated the NDVI index.
-These estimates were composited into a synthetic year of monthly data by calculating the monthly median NDVI value.
-Finally, images of the sum, minimum, and coefficient of variation across this synthetic year of NDVI values were then calculated to represent the cumulative, minimum, and variation DHIs, respectively.

-A summary of the datasets used in this study is presented in Table 2.

 ## Sampling

 To obtain representative sample units of the EBV metrics across the